Lalitaditya Muktapida: Konkan campaign

+Northern campaign

 Having defeated most of the other kings, Lalitaditya proceeded from Avanti to Uttarapatha (the northern region), where he fought with several mighty kings.
 His army emptied the Kamboja stables of horses (a reference to the Kamboja country's reputation for good-quality horses).
 The resulting darkness made them appear as if they were filled with black buffaloes instead.
 The Tuhkharas fled to mountain ranges on Lalitaditya's approach, leaving behind their horses.
 He also defeated Mummuni three times in a battle, and made the Bhauttas very anxious.
 Lalitaditya was too dignified to tolerate the wine-drinking Daradas.

+Invasion of Pragjyotisha

 When Lalitaditya approached the deserted town of Pragjyotisha, he saw the smoke arising from the black aloes burning in the forests.
 In Valukambudhi ("sea of sand"), where the mirage resulted in an illusion of water, Lalitaditya's elephants appeared like large crocodiles.
 The women of Stri-rajya (literally "women's kingdom") melted the hearts of Lalitaditya's warriors by showing their "high breasts".
 When the trembling queen of Strirajya met Lalitaditya, no one could determine whether the emotion displayed by her was the terror or the desire of love.
 On Lalitaditya's approach, the Uttarakurus took shelter in the trees just like snakes hide in holes on seeing a Garuda.

+Return to Kashmir

 Lalitaditya returned to Kashmir with the immense wealth obtained from his conquests.
 He appointed his attendants as the kings of Jalaṃdhara, Lohara and other countries.
 By Lalitaditya's order, the Turushkas and Dakshinatyas in his kingdom had to display a badge of shame.
 The Turushkas had to carry their arms at their backs and shave half of their heads, to mark their bondage.
 The Dakshinatyas had to wear a tail that swept the ground, to signify their similarity to beasts.

 Lalitaditya established several cities and shrines during his stay in Kashmir.
 Once, he invaded and conquered the kingdom of Sikata-sindhu ("Ocean of the Sand"), after crossing a massive wasteland (see miraculous powers section below).
 After some time, he marched towards the "boundless regions of the north", because he was curious to visit the lands where no one had reached before.
 During this campaign, he had several adventures with demons sent by the deity Kubera to test his power.

 When Lalitaditya's ministers did not receive any news about him for several days, they sent a messenger to find him.
 The messenger came back with the news that the king did not wish to return, having decided to remain engaged in military conquests until his death.
 In his message, Lalitaditya provided political wisdom on how to govern the kingdom, and asked for his elder son Kuvalayapida to be appointed as his successor.

 Later, some people reported that Lalitaditya died in the Aryanaka country, as a result of excessive out-of-season snowfall.
 Others reported he immolated himself in a dire situation, because he wanted to die while he remained a great king.